Why most MarTech transformations in APAC fail due to culture, not code April 20, 2026 | 4 min Read

 When you treat a transformation as a procurement exercise, you are making a transactional error.
 You are buying a tool.
 But when you treat it as a cultural shift, you are initiating a transformation.

-The C-suite obsession with “Feature Lists” is dangerous.
-We spend weeks debating predictive modeling or automated segmentation.
+The C-suite obsession with “feature lists” is dangerous.
+We spend weeks debating predictive modelling or automated segmentation.
 These are vanity metrics for the procurement team, not value drivers for your marketers.
 A feature list tells you what a tool can do.
-It does not tell you if your team will use it.
+It does not tell you whether your team will use it.

 Fluency is the only metric that matters.
-If your team does not understand how to wield the tool, the most expensive feature in the world is just digital clutter.
+If your team cannot wield the tool, the most expensive feature in the world is just digital clutter.

 Marketing teams in APAC are already stretched thin, managing diverse markets and aggressive growth targets.
 When you drop a new platform on them without addressing the cultural friction, you aren’t empowering them; you are burdening them.

-To break this cycle, we must shift from “training” to Operational Literacy.
+To break this cycle, you have to shift from “training” to operational literacy.

 As you plan your next investment, stop looking at the vendor deck.
 Look in the mirror.